greg-dobedobedo/docker_nginx-letsencrypt/README.md

     ...
     }

-Then restart your container:
+Restart your container:

     docker restart nginx-letsencrypt

 # Renewing certificates

-A daily cron job is planned and will reload nginx.
-Nothing to do about it.
+A daily cron job is already planned.
+If a certificate is renewed, nginx will be automatically reload.
+Nothing to care about.